polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 * Paging and sorting, allowing you to turn on or off paging of data and sorting of data
 * Additional GET endpoints, such as aggregate, distinct, and search endpoints, giving you more ways to query your table
 * Turning on or off logging when your create, update and delete endpoints are invoked
-* Caching, implying HTTP cache, or the _"Cache-Control"_ HTTP header, and whether or not to turn on public cache or not, where public caching allows proxies to cache your endpoint's result
+* Caching, implying HTTP cache, or the _"Cache-Control"_ HTTP header, and whether or not to turn on public cache or not, where public caching allows proxies to cache your endpoint's result.
+Notice, caching is _only_ applied to GET endpoints in this component
 * Overwrite, which if true, will overwrite an existing endpoint.
 By default, the endpoint generator will _not_ overwrite existing files unless you explicitly tell it to do so

 ## Endpoint generator internals